python-attrs/attrs/README.md

 This example uses *attrs*'s modern APIs that have been introduced in version 20.1.0, and the *attrs* package import name that has been added in version 21.3.0.
 The classic APIs (`@attr.s`, `attr.ib`, plus their serious-business aliases) and the `attr` package import name will remain **indefinitely**.

-Please check out [*On The Core API Names*](https://www.attrs.org/en/latest/names.html) for a more in-depth explanation.
+Check out [*On The Core API Names*](https://www.attrs.org/en/latest/names.html) for an in-depth explanation!

 ## Data Classes